jezzsantos/automate/README.md

 1. Install the **automate** tool:
     * Platform installers are all here: `https://github.com/jezzsantos/automate/releases`
-    * If .NET is installed, install from the command line: `dotnet tool install --global automate` (note: we are in preview at the moment)
+    * If .NET is installed, install from the command line: `dotnet tool install automate --global` (note: we are in preview at the moment)

 2. Navigate to the root of a codebase of yours.